Erik Cordier: Miami Marlins

-On August 5, Miami signed Cordier to a minor league deal.
-He was added to the 40-man roster on August 17, and made 8 appearances with the Marlins, going 0–0 with a 5.84 ERA.
+On August 5, 2015, the Miami Marlins signed Cordier to a minor league contract.
+He was added to the 40-man roster on August 17, and made 8 appearances with the Marlins, logging a 5.84 ERA with 7 strikeouts.
 His four-seam fastball had the second-highest average speed of any MLB pitcher's pitches in 2015, at 98.4 mph.
-He elected free agency in October 2015 after being outrighted off Miami's 40-man roster.
+Cordier elected free agency in October 2015 after being outrighted off Miami's 40-man roster.